 “The Mountains are calling and I must go.” – John Muir.
 Mountains had everything Muir wanted: solace, wildernesses, challenges, wildlife, resplendent beauty, the ability to understand nature and so does Snowdonia.
-UK’s most underrated destination is one fantastic Welsh Getaway that packs it all – mountains, pretty villages, coastline, moors and waterfalls.
+UK’s most underrated destination is one fantastic Welsh Getaway that is one of the best places to visit in Wales and packs it all – mountains, pretty villages, coastline, moors and waterfalls.

 One of the most scenic drives in Wales, Snowdonia is also the largest National Park in Wales.
 Dubbed ‘The Adventure Capital of Europe,’ Snowdonia is loaded with environmental diversity, forests, lakes, peaks, quaint villages, moors and what not.
 This bit of Britain will satiate every kind of traveller whether you are looking for a tucked in a getaway in the mountains or a stroll on the beaches.
 All you have got to do is pack your bags, grab your better half or your best friends and get on the road and the best way to explore is by hiring a self-drive car.